PICTSDL/alumni-list/README.md

 # PICT ACM Alumni

-#List of all alumnis who were members of the chapter
+# List of all alumnis who were members of the Chapter

 ### 2015
 * [Saurabh Kulkarni](https://www.linkedin.com/in/saurabh-kulkarni-8a759b27/)